cheshire137/old-school-projects/project1/README.md

 Ruby on Rails usually provides methods that generate SQL statements for you.
 I did not use these features but instead wrote and generated my own SQL.
 This kind of code can be found in app/models/.
 I used a MySQL database for my DBMS.

-A live version of my web application for this project can be found currently at http://cs505.3till7.net/  You will need a user name and password to access the web site.
-User name:  marek, password:  v1c70rm4r3kc5505

 I made use of HTML 5 and CSS 3 to design the user interface of this project.
 I tested it in Chrome 6.0.472.63 and Firefox 3.6.10 in OS X.  Javascript is used